Kinjal0007/document-analyser/README.md

 ## **Overview**

-This project was developed as part of a hackathon hosted by **Encoway**, where the challenge was to develop an efficient tool that helps companies quickly assess whether a project is doable from their perspective.
+This project was developed during the **KI Hackathon 2024 in Bremen**, where the challenge was to create an efficient tool that helps companies quickly assess whether a project is feasible from their perspective.

-Given the complexity of lengthy client-side documents or legal paperwork, the tool analyzes the content, extracts key information, and provides a quick feasibility summary—saving time, improving accuracy, and ensuring better decision-making.
+Given the complexity of lengthy client-side documents or legal paperwork, this tool analyzes the content, extracts key information, and provides a quick feasibility summary—saving time, improving accuracy, and ensuring better decision-making.

 ## **Features**